Direct Lentiviral Injection Gene Therapy for MLD

 Detailed Description

 Metachromatic leukodystrophy (MLD) is a rare lysosomal storage disease.
 This disease is an inherited single gene autosomal recessive defect.
-MLD is caused by a mutation in the ARSA gene encoding arylsulfatase A which leads to a deficiency in sulfatide degradation, resulting in its accumulation in oligodendrocytes, Schwann cells and some neurons.
+MLD is caused by a mutation in the ARSA gene encoding arylsulfatase A which leads to a deficiency in sulfatide degradation, resulting in its accumulation in oligodendrocytes, Schwann cells and neurons.
 A critical level of sulfatide storage can trigger demyelination, the hallmark of MLD, which results in multiple neurological symptoms.
 MLD has different onset ages including late infancy (1-2 years), adolescence (4 years-before sexual maturity) and adulthood (after sexual maturity).
 MLD patients are normally rescued by hematopoietic stem cell transplantation (HSCT) from a matched healthy donor.
 However, HSCT must be performed at a very early stage of the disease thus restricting its therapeutic opportunies in MLD patients.
-This trial aims to treat MLD using a safety and efficiency improved self-inactivating lentiviral vector carrying a functional MLD gene to correct the genetic defect by intracerebral injection to delivery the lentiviral vector carrying a normal ARSA gene to correct the pathogenic defect.
-The primary objectives are to evaluate the safety of the improved self-inactivating lentiviral vector TYF-ARSA, the in vivo gene transfer clinical protocol and the efficacy of degradative metabolite in patients at the time of treatment, assessment of vector integration sites, and finally the long-term correction of the related pathological symptoms.
+This trial aims to treat MLD using a safety and efficacy improved self-inactivating lentiviral vector (LV) carrying a functional MLD gene to correct the genetic defect by intrathecal (IT) and intravenous (IV) injections to delivery the lentiviral vector carrying a normal ARSA gene to correct the genetic defect.
+The primary objectives are to evaluate the safety of the improved LV TYF-ARSA and the direct injection gene transfer clinical protocol, the efficacy of degradative metabolite in patients after treatment, vector integration profile, and finally the long-term correction of the related pathological symptoms.

 Study Type